 Since WooCommerce is an extension of the popular WordPress platform, the server requirements are confined.
 WooCommerce is an efficient plug-in that is very light about the server load and occupies minimum disk space.
 Till the time your server supports MySQL or PHP, you could be sure about a smooth-running system.
 As a whole, WooCommerce is an accessible and cost effective means., Advance – 10600

 In the case of Magento, the list of server requirements is a bit longer.
 You need to have the specific technical knowledge to avoid any sort of lapse in the setup.
 Considering the complexity in Magento, the system requires comparatively more server power and disk space.
 The installation of Magento requires you to do some homework.
 Magento installations on budget servers become annoyingly slow, which is why you need to rely upon a high-performance hosting provider.

 Considering the ease of use, WooCommerce is a leg-up than Magento, but this is only in case the users are comparatively less sophisticated.
-However, Magento is a more flexible and powerful platform for all the sophisticated clients selling operating at enterprise level.
+However, Magento is a more flexible and powerful platform for all sophisticated clients selling operating at an enterprise level.

 Magento’s Community Edition is free to download, hence putting it in the same queue as WooCommerce.
 However, for bigger businesses, the functionality is a bit restricted.
 The solution is Magento Enterprise, which has been designed specifically keeping in mind the requirements of large scale online businesses.
 The overall cost can escalate owing to the costly extensions, significantly high development costs and expensive server requirements.